Chimera-SC/GRS-v1.5/README.md

 # GRS
-Gobelinland Royale Server (GRS)
+GobelinLand Royale Server (GRS)

-This repository contains the source code of Gobelinland Royale Server, a C# server emulator for the famous game Clash Royale.
+This repository contains the source code of GobelinLand Royale Server, a C# server emulator for the famous game Clash Royale.
 GRS is not affiliated with Supercell.

 # Download